neillrobson/neillrobson.github.io/_drafts/2018-01-18-the-infamous-liebster-award.md

 7. Have you ever been out of the country?
 If so, where?

 	I've been to China (Shameless plug!
 Read more about the experience on this blog!) and the Caribbean.
-I would only consider the former experience to be a true "cultural immersion," as the trip to the Caribbean was simply a week-long vacation to a beautiful (but somewhat isolated) resort.
+I would only consider the former experience to be true "cultural immersion," as the trip to the Caribbean was simply a week-long vacation to a beautiful (but somewhat isolated) resort.
 It was a wonderful experience nonetheless!

 8. What are some inside family quotes that you’ll never forget?